google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Review of the Thermometer for Deep Frying

 Our recommendation for deep frying is the Chef Alarm.
-While you’ll consider the Chef Alarm as a leave-in probe thermometer for roasting quite anything, it excels within the deep fryer, too.
+While you’ll consider the Chef Alarm as a leave-in probe thermometer for roasting quite anything, it also excels within the deep fryer.

-The pro-series interchangeable probes are accurate to within ±2°F (1.1°C), so you’ll always rest assured that you simply are getting an accurate reading on your frying oil temperature.
+The pro-series interchangeable probes are accurate to within ±2°F (1.1°C), so you’ll always rest assured that you get an accurate reading on your frying oil temperature.

-Just make certain to use the included pot clip together with your probe because the transitions on the probes cannot withstand the oil temps and can corrode if oil gets into them.
+Make sure to use the included pot clip with your probe because the transitions on the probes cannot withstand the oil temperatures and can corrode if oil gets into them.
 But there are more advantages than ‘just’ accuracy.
-When you add food to a fryer, you nearly always get a temperature drop by the oil.
+When you add food to a fryer, the oil nearly always causes a temperature drop.

 Thermoworks Temperature

-As we always stress at ThermoWorks, the temperature is everything.
+As we always stress at ThermoWorks, temperature is everything.
 But that doesn’t mean you don’t need a timer, too.
-And the built-in timer can act as a reminder for you to see temps, add ingredients, or get the dipping sauce ready.
+The built-in timer can remind you to check temperatures, add ingredients, or prepare the dipping sauce.

-You can also use the Smoke dual-channel thermometer, which also works with the Pro-series® probes.
-If you feel like you want something with a bigger ‘engine,’ you can try a ThermaQ thermometer with its dual-channel thermonuclear probes (the Chef Alarm and Smoke use thermostat sensors) and get accuracy down to ±0.7°F (0.4°C).
+You can also use the Smoke dual-channel thermometer, which works with the Pro-series® probes.
+If you want something with a more prominent‘ engine,’ you can try a ThermaQ thermometer with its dual-channel thermonuclear probes (the Chef Alarm and Smoke use thermostat sensors) and get accuracy down to ±0.7°F (0.4°C).

-Why don’t we just recommend these for the best frying thermometer?
-Well, neither of those features a timer, and both of those are costlier than the Chef Alarm.
+Why don’t we recommend these for the best frying thermometer?
+Neither features a timer, and both are costlier than the Chef Alarm.

-So the combination of convenience and an excellent price is one more reason it’s our top pick for deep frying.
-So there you’ve got it, our case for the ChefAlam because the best deep-fry thermometer on the market.
+So the combination of convenience and an excellent price is another reason it’s our top pick for deep frying.
+So there you’ve got it.
+This is our case for ChefAlam because it is the best deep-fry thermometer on the market.
 You’ll get great results every time.

 1. Polder Digital In-Oven Meat Thermometer